HackYourFuture/React/week5/homework.md

 When it says `render the meal` What is rendered is up to you!
 You could render the `title`, `id`, `description` but you decide what makes sense and what looks good!
 You are in charge 💪

 Rendering the html will all be done client side.
-That means using `innerHTML` fx `document.querySelector('body').innerHTML`.
-So if i wanted to render all meals here is how that should work:

 1. Using `fetch` get the meals from `/api/meals`
-2. With the meals array gotten from `/api/meals` create a string with the rendered html containing `ul` and `li`
-3. Set the `innerHTML` of an element (fx the `body`) to the string with the rendered html
+2. Then updating some state that will then render the meals

 ### /meals/{id}

 The `/meals/{id}` route should have a form for making a reservation for that meal.
 The form should have `phonenumber`, `name` and `email`.
-When creating a new reservation with a form, use the [`POST /api/reservations` route](../week3/homework.md#reservation)
+When creating a new reservation with a form, use the `POST /api/reservations` route

 This form should only be shown if the meal does have available reservations!